CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/README.md

    - Locate the specific cell in the notebook dedicated to the data pipeline.
    - **Crucially, copy the exact filename of the JSON file you uploaded in Step 1.**
    - Paste this filename into the `input_file` within the data pipeline cell.
-This step ensures the pipeline can access your input data.
    - After updating the filename, run the data pipeline cell.
 This will process your input data.

 **4. Executing the Inference:**